emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 Let's talk about Smart Contracts for a minute.

-Although developers use `near-api-js` to connect to the Axion platform from any **JavaScript** environment, they use one of two _other_ technologies to write and compile Smart Contracts so they can be deployed to the Axion blockchain.
+Although developers use `near-api-js` to connect to the Fermi platform from any **JavaScript** environment, they use one of two _other_ technologies to write and compile Smart Contracts so they can be deployed to the Fermi blockchain.

 1. **AssemblyScript** _(which looks a lot like TypeScript if you squint)_
 2. and **Rust** _(a powerful language with a great developer experience)_

-Whichever language you use to build your Smart Contracts, know that, once compiled to Wasm, they are eventually deployed and executed on the Axion platform exactly the same way using `near-api-js`.
+Whichever language you use to build your Smart Contracts, know that, once compiled to Wasm, they are eventually deployed and executed on the Fermi platform exactly the same way using `near-api-js`.

-If you're familiar with JavaScript then **AssemblyScript** is the way to go for writing Smart Contracts on the Axion platform.
+If you're familiar with JavaScript then **AssemblyScript** is the way to go for writing Smart Contracts on the Fermi platform.

 You can explore our [examples](http://near.dev) online and deploy your first Smart Contract in seconds, literally, with gitpod IDE.